-- Provide pupils with open access to information about self-harm and details of who to go to for help and support. - Decide, in collaboration with the school senior leadership team, how awareness and understanding of self-harm should be promoted. - Consider issues of parental consent and whether parents/carers or guardians should be invited to learn more about self-harm. - Review special permissions for pupils who self-harm, for example 'time out' of the classroom during emotional distress and permission to wear long sleeves for sports. - Support the development of procedural policy for self-harm incidents occurring at school. - Be clear about what behaviour cannot be accepted, and ensure that all pupils are aware and understand the guidance (for example, self-harming in front of other pupils or threats to self-harm as bargaining, may be deemed by the school as unacceptable).
+- Provide pupils with open access to information about self-harm and details of who to go to for help and support. - Decide, in collaboration with the school senior leadership team, how awareness and understanding of self-harm should be promoted.
+This includes self-harm being covered in the school PSHE curriculum, extra-curricular presentation for parents, and training for all school staff. - Consider issues of parental consent and whether parents/carers or guardians should be invited to learn more about self-harm. - Review special permissions for pupils who self-harm, for example 'time out' of the classroom during emotional distress and permission to wear long sleeves for sports. - Support the development of procedural policy for self-harm incidents occurring at school. - Be clear about what behaviour cannot be accepted, and ensure that all pupils are aware and understand the guidance (for example, self-harming in front of other pupils or threats to self-harm as bargaining, may be deemed by the school as unacceptable).